 How do I keep the apples from turning brown?

 Apples, especially green apples, tend to brown really quickly.
 To prevent this, reduce the apple’s exposure to oxygen and use lemon juice.
 To a small bowl, add a couple tablespoons of lemon juice and once you slice the apple in half, immediately put the apple, cut side down, into the lemon juice.
 Let them sit in the juice for a couple minutes.
 You won’t taste the lemon juice but it helps prevent browning.
-Also, whenever possible, keep the apple cut side down to limit the exposure to air.
+Also, whenever possible, place apple halves cut side down to limit the exposure to air.

 Which type of liquor should I use?

 You can use either caramel flavored vodka (Smirnoff makes a Kissed Caramel flavor) or Butterscotch Schnapps.
 Plain vodka will work as well.
+Some people even like sour apple pucker.

 How to store them